dominiquefastus/AlphaFoldPipeline-ALFOtask/README.md

 - CCP4                  7.0.078
 ```

-The programs are installed on the HPC and can be loaded with the module system and is therefore not necessary to be installed by the user.
+The programs are installed on the HPC and can be loaded with the module system and are therefore not necessary to be installed by the user.
 The module system is a software environment management system for the HPC.
-The commands to load the programs is explained in the sections.
+The commands to load the programs are explained in the sections.

 ### Dependency on PReSTO and EasyBuild
 "PReSTO is a software stack for integrated structural biology adapted to high performance computing resources at the National Academic Infrastructure for Su-
 percomputing in Sweden (NAISS) and the local MAX IV compute cluster" [1].
 PReSTO is used in the project to load the modules Phenix and CCP4.
 The exact loading of the software with PReSTO is explained in the sections.

-The easybuild [2] is a software build and installation framework for HPC.
-The easybuild is used in the project to load the module AlphaFold.
+Easybuild [2] is a frameworl to build and install software on the HPC.
+Easybuild is used in the project to load the module AlphaFold.
 The exact loading of the software with easybuild is explained in the sections.
-The easybuild framework implemented AlphaFold 2.1.1, seemed to be the most stable and reliable build of AlphaFold on the cluster, but this should updated to the PReSTO version in the future.
+The easybuild framework implemented AlphaFold version 2.1.1, seemed to be the most stable and reliable build of AlphaFold on the cluster, but this should updated to the PReSTO version in the future.

 1 PReSTO_docs_2023_Tallberg.pdf. (n.d.).
-Retrieved November 1, 2023, from https://www.nsc.liu.se/support/presto/PReSTO_docs_2023_Tallberg.pdf<br>2 EasyBuild—Building software with ease. (n.d.).
+Retrieved November 1, 2023, from https://www.nsc.liu.se/support/presto/PReSTO_docs_2023_Tallberg.pdf
+<br>2 EasyBuild—Building software with ease. (n.d.).
 Retrieved November 1, 2023, from https://docs.easybuild.io/

 ### Slurm workload manager
 Slurm is a workload cluster management and job scheduling system, which is used in the project to submit and monitor the individual computing tasks to the HPC.
-This eases the parallel run of multiple jobs or tasks and allows to destribute the computing ressources better to multiple users.
+This eases the parallel run of multiple jobs or tasks and allows to better destribute the computing ressources to multiple users.

 ## Standalone program